Vikash-Kumar-984/Testing-Flask-API-using-pytest/README.md

 pip freeze > requirements.txt : To import all the requirements(like pandas, scikit-learn, gunicorn,etc.) to requirements.txt file

 model.pkl will be moved from model folder to home folder

+# Uninstall Incompatible Packages

+* pip uninstall numpy pandas matplotlib -y

+# Reinstall Clean Versions

+* pip install --upgrade pip setuptools wheel

+* pip install numpy pandas matplotlib

+# Restart VS Code

+After installation:

+  * Close all terminals

+  * Restart VS Code

+  * Open your project again

+# Pro Tip: Use a Virtual Environment

+To avoid these issues in the future, create a project-specific environment:

+* python -m venv venv

+* .\venv\Scripts\activate      <!--# Windows-->

+* pip install numpy pandas matplotlib

+Then in VS Code:

+    * Open Command Palette (Ctrl+Shift+P)

+    * Type Python: Select Interpreter

+    * Choose your venv environment

+# Other error (.\myvenv\Scripts\activate) Failed in terminal

+If PowerShell is blocking script execution, which includes the activate.ps1 script used to activate Python virtual environments on Windows.

+1. Open a new PowerShell terminal in VS Code as usual

+2. Run this command in the terminal:

+     * Set-ExecutionPolicy RemoteSigned -Scope CurrentUser

+3. Type Y when prompted, then press Enter

+4. Now try again:

+    * .\myvenv\Scripts\activate

+This will now work and allow script activation.

 # Git Setup